Fiserv/Commerce-Hub/docs/Resources/Guides/Disbursement.md

 # Digital Disbursements and Payouts

 <!-- theme: danger -->
-> We are enhancing Commerce Hub to include Disbursement support and the documents related to the features will be released soon.
+> We are enhancing Commerce Hub to include Disbursement suppor.
+The documents related to the features will be released soon.

 Commerce Hub will allow integration for digtial disbursments and payouts for the following industries; insurance, healthcare and gaming & sports betting.